Greatest Hits (Juice Newton album): Compiling Greatest Hits

 Juice Newton's Greatest Hits album was originally released by Capitol Records in 1984.
 Five of the ten tracks that appeared on the album were from Juice.
 These were the three singles, "Angel of the Morning", "Queen of Hearts", and "The Sweetest Thing", plus two album tracks, "Ride 'Em, Cowboy" and "Shot Full of Love".
-Four tracks from Quiet Lies were included, consisting of its three singles, "Love's Been a Little Bit Hard on Me", "Break it to Me Gently" and "In the Heart of the Night", plus an album track, "I'm Gonna Be Strong".
+Four tracks from Quiet Lies were included, consisting of its three singles, "Love's Been a Little Bit Hard on Me", "Break it to Me Gently" and "Heart of the Night", plus an album track, "I'm Gonna Be Strong".
 Only "Tell Her No" was taken from Dirty Looks.
 "I'm Gonna Be Strong" was written by Barry Mann and Cynthia Weil and had been a top ten hit for Gene Pitney in 1965.
 "Ride 'Em, Cowboy" was released as a single from Greatest Hits and reached number 32 on the Billboard Hot Country Songs chart.